filvaleriia/scaffold-based-metrics/README.md

+# RECALL Benchmarks

+This benchmarks based on scaffold recall analyses.
+This repository consist of four different benchmarks to compare, to evaluate molecular generator.

+### ▪ True positive recall all (TUPOR):
+the number of unique active scaffolds generated for the entire OS (UASo) in the ration to the total number of unique active scaffolds in RS (UASr).
+Quantifies the recall number of the unique active scaffolds for the entire structure generation process.
+TUPOR value ranges between 0 (no unique active scaffolds from RS were found in the OS) and 1 (all unique scaffolds from RS were found in the OS).
+   $$TUPOR = {{UASo} \over UASr}$$

+* **Use case** : A high TUPOR value suggests that the model successfully recalls biologically active scaffolds, making it useful for generating molecules with pharmaceutical potential.
+Users can evaluate the model's accuracy in generating relevant scaffolds for drug discovery.
+### ▪ Set scaffold yield (SESY):
+value for the whole generated set, expressing how many different unique scaffolds (USo) are within their OS size (SSo).
+This metric reflects the diversity of the generated set by calculating how many different scaffolds are present in the OS.
+A value of 1 indicates that every scaffold in the OS is unique, while 0 means no valid scaffolds were generated.

+   $$SESY = {{USo} \over SSo}$$

+* **Use case**: SESY is valuable for users aiming to strike a balance between exploration and exploitation.
+A high SESY value indicates that the generator explores diverse regions of chemical space by discovering novel scaffolds, which is essential for expanding the chemical space.
+On the other hand, a low SESY value suggests a focus on exploiting known scaffolds, refining existing chemical structures.
+By adjusting the SESY, users can fine-tune the generator's ability to either discover new molecular structures (exploration) or optimize known scaffolds (exploitation), depending on the needs of their project.

+### ▪ Absolute set scaffold recall (ASER):
+Absolute set scaffold recall (ASER) – value for the generated dataset expressing the total number of virtual compounds with active scaffold in the OS (CwASo) in relation to other scaffolds in OS (SSo - CwASo).
+It tells us how effectively the generator is exploring the desired region of chemical space, with higher values reflecting better alignment with biologically relevant scaffolds.

+   $$ASER = {{CwASo} \over SSo}$$

+* **Use case**: A high ASER value indicates that the generator is targeting the most relevant chemical space for drug discovery, creating compounds that are more likely to exhibit biological activity.
+Users can rely on this metric to assess how well the generator is focusing on biologically active areas of molecular space.

+### ▪ Active scaffold ratio (ACR):
+Active scaffold ratio (ACR) – the number of unique active scaffolds generated for the entire OS (UASo) in the ration to other unique scaffolds in OS (USo - UASo).
+This metric calculates the ratio of active scaffolds to total scaffolds in the OS.
+A higher ASR value suggests that the model is generating a larger proportion of biologically active scaffolds compared to other types of scaffolds.

+   $$ACR = {{UASo} \over {{USo} - {UASo}}}$$

+* **Use case**: ASR is useful for users prioritizing the biological relevance of generated compounds.
+A high ASR value means that the generator is more likely to produce active scaffolds, which is essential for applications that focus on optimizing lead compounds with desired biological properties.

+## Installation

+# Example

+$\frac{1}{2}$

 # My calculation procedure:
 1. Take the cIS and run the generator, 10 times because 5 times for Dissimilarity split and 5 times fo Similarity split